circlejourney/minireader/readme.md

 # Quick start
 To add a story to the collection, add a sub-folder with a unique name with no spaces.
 To this folder, upload the contents of individual chapters (without titles) as numbered HTML files, e.g. `1.html`, `2.html`, `3.html`...
 Finally, upload a `story.json` file to the same folder (details on how to format it are below).

 To view a preview, install [XAMPP](https://www.apachefriends.org/) and add the `php` sub-directory from the install folder to your PATH variable.
-After that, start a PHP server by running the command `php -S localhost:8000` inside the MiniReader directory, and you can view the MiniReader at localhost:8000.
+After that, start a PHP server by running the command `php -S localhost:8000` inside the MiniReader directory, and you can view the MiniReader inside your browser at the URL `localhost:8000`.

 # Files
 `index.php` is the reader.
 Add a search query i.e. `?story=<story-ID>&c=<chapter-number>` to the URL to fetch specific stories and chapters.